canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

 ### What you need to know

-Flickr has an API that can get a place that is recognized by yahoo's weather APIs.
+Flickr has an API that can get a place that is recognized by Yahoo’s weather APIs.
 It can be retrieved with `fetch` like:

 ```js
 fetch("https://api.flickr.com/services/rest/?"+